-Daily Trips AM Peak Hour Trips PM Peak Hour Trips 33,429 2,928 3,294
+Daily Trips AM Peak Hour Trips PM Peak Hour Trips 33,429 2,928 3,294 le Trips - 2035, Existing Plus Project 22

-Based on the EIR, of the AM peak hour trips 27% of trips are vehicles entering the site and 73% of trips are vehicles exiting the site.
+Based on the EIR, of the AM peak hour trips 27% of trips are vehicles exiting the site and 73% of trips are vehicles entering the site.
 In the PM peak hour, 40% of vehicle trips are entering the site and 60% of vehicle trips are leaving the site.
 It was assumed that in the AM peak hour inbound trips are associated with commercial uses and outbound trips are associated with residential uses.
 In the PM peak hour the pattern is reversed, with inbound trips correlated to residents and outbound trips correlated to commercial uses.